bengler/pebbles-presentation/app/presentations/overview.md

 - Traveling cookies

 # Goals: Data sharing
-Data arrive, get processed and is delivered in the locations most convenient and valuable to our users.
+**Data arrive, get processed and is delivered in the locations most convenient and valuable to our users.**

 Storing the data in the app where it was created is like using an operating system without a file system.

 # Goals: Deploy once, reuse everywhere
-A lot of data has similar sematics across services
+**A lot of data has similar sematics across services.**

 Media uploads | Likes, kudos, votes | Objectionable content reports | Comments | Post-like records | User accounts, authentication, access-privileges | Organizational structure, roles

 # Goals: Piecemeal upgrades
 **Small, loosely coupled parts that can be refactored or upgraded individually where it makes most sense.**

 Technology evolves.
 You are going to want to move to newer and better things.
-If your thing is huge and coupled enough, it will never make business sense to do so until catastrophy is imminent.
+For huge things, it will never make business sense until catastrophy is imminent.

 # Approach